-1. Determining that smc\fid is a valid and supported SMC Function ID, otherwise completing the request with the Unknown SMC Function ID:
+1. Determining that smc_fid is a valid and supported SMC Function ID, otherwise completing the request with the Unknown SMC Function ID:

-SMC\RET1(handle, SMC\UNK);
+SMC_RET1(handle, SMC_UNK);

 2. Determining if the requested function is valid for the calling security state.
-SMC Calls can be made from both the normal and trusted worlds and the framework will forward all calls to the service handler.
+SMC Calls can be made from Non-secure, Secure or Realm worlds and the framework will forward all calls to the service handler.